 Approved: April 15, 2002

 Meeting rooms are available at some Williams County Public Library locations.
-Use of these rooms is free to non-profit organizations and individuals.
+Use of these rooms is free to non-profit organizations.
+The Library also has meeting rooms available at some locations for a rental fee.

-Requests for use of meeting rooms will be approved by a Library Manager or Coordinator of the Administrative Assistant.
+Requests for use of meeting rooms will be approved by a Library Manager or Coordinator or the Administrative Assistant.

 Reservations are required and a Meeting Room Agreement form must be filled out.

-Organizations may be required to verify non-profit status.
+Organizations may be required to verify non-profit status in order to qualify for free room use.

 All meeting rooms must be returned to original setup and cleaned or a $25.00 fee will be assessed.